Eyepatch0/CloudflareWorkerHook/README.md

 ## Roadmap

 - [ ] Switch to TypeScript
-- [ ] Add support for posting in Discord Threads
+- [x] Add support for posting in Discord Threads
+- [ ] Update the filter condition to retrieve postings from other sources

 See the [open issues](https://github.com/Eyepatch0/CloudflareWorkerHook/issues) for a full list of proposed features (and known issues).